Mark Waters

-Mark Stephen Waters (born June 30, 1964) is a British-Born American filmmaker.
+Mark Stephen Waters (born June 30, 1964) is an American director.

+Early life

+Waters was raised in South Bend, Indiana.
+He studied at the University of Pennsylvania in theatre arts before studying at the American Film Institute.
+When studying at Penn, he saw The House of Yes and saw things in the play that he felt he could make cinematic.
+He contacted the author of the play, Wendy MacLeod, and got a manuscript copy by saying he was a film producer.
+He worked as a stage actor and director in Philadelphia and San Francisco before his work with AFI, where he graduated in 1994.
+He made a number of short films.

 Career

 He directed the comedy films Freaky Friday, Mean Girls, Ghosts of Girlfriends Past, Mr. Popper's Penguins, and Vampire Academy.
 The first movie he directed was the independent hit The House of Yes starring Parker Posey.
 Other movies he directed include Head Over Heels, The Spiderwick Chronicles, Bad Santa 2, Magic Camp, He's All That, and more.
 He was attached to direct a movie called Minimum Wage written by Scott Atkinson and Tegan West.